Xanana Gusmão: Indonesian occupation

 After the appointment of the Provisional Government of East Timor by Indonesia, Gusmão became heavily involved in resistance activities.
 Gusmão was largely responsible for the level of organisation that evolved in the resistance, which ultimately led to its success.
 The early days featured Gusmão walking from village to village to obtain support and recruits.
+In 1977, Gusmão was the aide-de-camp to Fretilin political commissar Abel Larisina and organised supplies for civilians at the resistance base at Matebian.
+In November 1978, the base was destroyed by the Indonesians.
 But after Fretilin suffered some major setbacks in the early 1980s, including a failed 1984 coup attempt against Gusmão led by four senior Falintil officers, including Mauk Moruk, Gusmão left Fretilin and supported various centrist coalitions, eventually becoming a leading opponent of Fretilin.
+In March 1981, a secret national conference in Lacluta elected him head of Falintil, succeeding the slain Nicolau dos Reis Lobatos.

+In 1988, Gusmão became leader of the newly formed National Council of Resistance (CNRT).
+To avoid being seen as partisan, Gusmão left Fretilin for this.
+Under his leadership, FALINTIL relied more on clandestine underground networks and used small groups to attack Indonesian targets.
 By the mid-1980s, he was a major leader.
 During the early 1990s, Gusmão became deeply involved in diplomacy and media management, and was instrumental in alerting the world to the massacre in Dili that occurred in Santa Cruz on 12 November 1991.
 Gusmão was interviewed by many major media channels and obtained worldwide attention.